TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 Actually, while I'm ranting - modern JavaScript is what happens when Graphic Designers kidnap a programming language.
 It was actually the first language I ever learned, but these days using it to learn programming would be like learning about human anatomy by staring at a Picasso.
 If you ever see any code that ends in a brutal diagonal line of 25 closing braces, I advocate running screaming from the building.
 It's become this twisted, weird, semi-functional thing, so much so that people are having to resort to TypeScript to make any sense of it.
 (Hey, why "transpile" something once when you can do it twice?)

 Also, a rabbit hole of design systems / "languages" seems to have opened up, so now designers take massive steps *away* from problems into an abstract world of components and widgets, that are intended to be all things to all UIs.
-They're kind of like nuclear physicists trying to come up with a Unified Theory of Everything, only *slower*.
+They're kind of like theoretical physicists trying to come up with a Unified Theory of Everything, only *slower*.
 I was once told that I'd have to wait *three months* before the code to *render a table* was ready.
 A **table**; something that was in  HTML v0.0.1.
 I thought someone had spiked my drink.

 I guess it's the same as computer programmers that don't really understand patterns but try and apply them everywhere regardless - we're diving into abstractions without bothering to understand the problems.
 It always comes back to that.